 Ancient Greek women, just like us, loved their cosmetics.
 But they were so expensive, only the rich could afford them!
 And when they put them on, they were hardly visible.
 The no-makeup makeup look was all the rage.
 Natural beauty (achieved with unnatural means) was the ideal.

 Lips and cheeks were gently brightened with red-coloured pastes.
 Lipsticks were made with red iron oxide and ochre clays, or olive oil with beeswax.
 Olive oil was an essential ingredients of eyeshadows as well.
 It was mixed with ground charcoal.

 But, the weirdest trend of all was the unibrow.
 Yep, that’s right.
 The Ancient Greeks, both male and female, used a dark powder to connect their brows!

 In Ancient Greece, only female slaves wore their hair short.
-Free women had long hair, but after they got married, they would wear it up, usually in a bun.
-Their hair was then decorated with a diadem, jeweled combs, hair pins, scarfs and other accessories.
-During Hellenistic times, Greek women also started to artificially wave and curl their hair.
+Free women had long hair, but could only wear it loose until they remained single.
+The moment they tied the knot, they’d tie it up, usually in a bun.
+If it was straight, they’d curl it.
+Diadem, jeweled combs, hair pins, scarfs, and other accessories completed the look.

 Just like dark skin, dark hair wasn’t appreciated either.
 And most women had dark hair.
 So, they would lighten that too.
 How?
 By applying vinegar throughout their locks, and then sitting for hours in the sun.
 To prevent a tan, they’d wear broad-brimmed hats with a hole in the middle.